vatnz-dev/sops/docs/terminal/atma.md

 ### Auckland Tower

-ATMA shall coordinate with TAA the use of any approach that is not nominated in the ATIS.
+ATMA shall coordinate with TAA on any requested approach that is not nominated in the ATIS.

 ### OCR, RAN and BAY